Blog / Beginner's handbook / What’s the Best Method for Printing T-shirts

 Low-quality results on darker fabrics

-Vinyl cutting, also known as vinyl printing, is a versatile variation on the heat press technique and is suitable for both mass printing and smaller quantities.
+Vinyl cutting, also known as vinyl printing, is a versatile take on the heat press technique and is suitable for both mass printing and smaller quantities.

 First, the design is cut from a vinyl sheet using computer-aided design (CAD) software and a laser cutter.
 Then, the design is transferred to the t-shirt using a heat press machine.
 You can choose from a variety of vinyl colors, and the result is a vibrant, high-quality print.